Next Start

 Mobile Diesel Mechanic Outlook

-Get Training to Become a Diesel Technician
+Get Training To Become a Mobile Diesel Technician

-If working with big trucks and diesel equipment in a mobile position sounds appealing to you, you can complete your diesel technician training at UTI in less than a year.7 UTI’s Diesel Technology program is 45 weeks long and can help prepare students for careers as entry-level diesel technicians.1 Get hands-on training in a supportive environment so you’re prepared to begin a career as a mobile diesel mechanic.
+UTI’s Diesel Technology program is 45 weeks long and can help prepare students for careers as entry-level diesel technicians.
+Get hands-on training in a supportive environment so you’re prepared to begin a career as a mobile diesel mechanic.18

 For information on the program, call 1-800-834-7308 or request info online.